Tetrahydrocannabinol: Everything you need to know about Cannabis high element

 Is THC legal in Thailand?

-Medicinal marijuana is legal in Thailand and products containing high levels of THC can be purchased.
-However, these require doctors prescriptions.
+Medicinal marijuana is also legal in Thailand and products containing high levels of THC can be purchased, without the need for a prescription.

 Marijuana has several short and long-term effects that can be harmful, as well as beneficial.
 It mainly boils down to how you use it.
 If you are using THC for escaping your daily life or your bad personality, then you’re most likely just going to make it worse in the long run.